nnHomoli/ForgottenDream/README.md

 Tiled was used for maps

-In the end, it was never really used much anywhere
+In the end, it was never really used much anywhere, and the idea is quite terrible in itself

 ## Credits